 Books by Patrick J. Lynch

-I’ve authored or co-authored nine books with Yale University Press, including the four editions of the Web Style Guide.
-I’m currently working on my tenth book, a field guide to the Mid-Atlantic Coast from Sandy Hook, NJ to Cape Hatteras, NC, to be published by Yale Press late in 2020.
+I’ve authored or co-authored 13 book projects books with Yale University Press, including the four editions of the Web Style Guide.
+I’ve just completed my latest book, Streams: An Illustrated Guide, to be released by Yale University Press in mid-September 2026.

 A small photo of the cover for "A Field Guide to Cape Cod."